MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-troubleshoot-odata.md

 ms.date: 01/24/2023
 LocalizationGroup: Troubleshooting
 ---
-# Troubleshooting sign in with OData feed
+# Troubleshooting sign-in with OData feed

-This article contains troubleshooting options when signing in using and organization account for an OData feed:
+This article contains troubleshooting options when signing in using an organization account for an OData feed:

 * Credential type not supported error
 * Access denied errors